zshi16/FALL2019/CensusAtSchool/Data/README.md

 ## About the data

-The data can be found in a file named CensusAtSchoolDatabase2018.xls it has 75,930 entries.
+The data can be found in a file named CensusAtSchoolDatabase2018asof12-8-18.xls and it has been uploaded to Week 3 of CCLE.

+The data has 75,930 entries (rows).

-### There are 63 fields:
+### There are 63 fields (columns):

 ```
 ResponseID